 The Utopia Bedding Comforter Duvet Insert has a fill weight of 350gsm and is available in a range of colors including white, navy and plum, so there’s plenty of choice and at a great price too, with a queen size costing just $31.99.

-If you’re after one of the best comforters with a small environmental footprint, the Avocado Green Alpaca Duvet Insert ticks all the eco-credentials, with an outer cover crafted from a 100% GOTS organic certified cotton percale case.
+If you’re after one of the best comforters with a small environmental footprint, then the Avocado Green Alpaca Duvet Insert ticks all the eco-credential boxes, with an outer cover crafted from a 100% GOTS organic certified cotton percale case.

 How to choose the best comforter for you